A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration

 \section{Discusion}

 It should be noted that the mathematical formalism developed in section \ref{ShapeAnal} is generic and can be applied to any two-reactor/one-detector experiment.
-The positive discovery of sterile neutrinos will require strong evidence and as such a strong shape discrimination and good statistics are paramount to any new proposed experiments.
+The positive discovery of sterile neutrinos will require strong evidence.
+A strong shape discrimination and good statistics are paramount to any new proposed experiments.

 There are a few guidelines required to optimize this technique for new experiments.
-First of all, the distances between the detector and the far and near reactors cannot be equal since the interference term would vanish.
-When taking the ratio of two spectra, the strength of shape discrimination is correlated with the difference of baseline ($L_{2-1}$) and the addition of the baseline ($L_{2+1}$).
+First and foremost, the distances between the detector and the far and near reactors cannot be equal since the interference term would vanish.
+The strength of shape discrimination is correlated with the interference terms $L_{2-1}$ and $L_{2+1}$.
 One can envision an experiment with $L_{2-1}=10\sim15$ m that can devised such that the ILL region can be probed, however, the reactor core size will add greater uncertainty at short distances and will have to be modeled carefully.

 New experiments must also seek to improve spectral shape sensitivity.
 The principle culprit for the loss of shape discrimination power is the energy resolution of a detector.
 Ratio analyses for different values of $\Delta m^{2}_{14}$ are shown with no smearing applied in Figure \ref{noSmearing} and with smearing applied in Figure \ref{smearing}.
 If sensitivity to larger $\Delta m^{2}_{14}$ is desired, detectors with better energy resolution is a vital requirement.